 And here’s a playlist for our exploration of both plays…

-Dido, Queen of Carthage by Christopher Marlowe and Thomas Nashe – exploring session available.
+Dido, Queen of Carthage by Christopher Marlowe and Thomas Nashe – First and Second Look exploring sessions available in the playlist below.
 Some people put this play much earlier, but it’s a tonic to place it after Tamberlaine, makes you think about it differently.

 David and Bathsabe by George Peele – might live as early as this, but we’ve gone with a later date to place our videos.